brianzi/blossom/README.md

   - pairing_edge: The edge this node is a pairing of, if any.
   - edge_list: a list of edges that emanate from this node.
   - If the node is a blossom, we also need:
-    - subnodes_list: the list of subnodes in this blossom, in cyclic order, starting with the unpaired node
+    - subnodes_list: the list of subnodes in this blossom, in cyclic order, starting with the unpaired node, and all edges in the cycle.
     - restore_list: for each edge in edge_list, we store the subnode that this edge is was connected to before forming the blossom.

 Note that len(edge_list) = len(restore_list), we can align the two in one list.